Contributors: (ordered alphabetically) Arthit Suriyawongkul(ADAPT Centre, Trinity College Dublin),

 Techniques

 [=Technique=] represents the underlying technical implementation, and is associated using [=hasTechnique=].
-It represents the lowest level of technical details within the conceptual model used in this extension to describe 'AI technology'.
-By itself, a technique is not sufficient to describe what the AI technology is being used for, but it is useful to express how the AI technology functions.
+It represents the lowest level of technical detail within the conceptual model used in this extension to describe 'AI technology'.
+It is useful to describe how the AI technology works in terms of specific algorithms and methodologies being used.
+By itself, a technique is not sufficient to describe what the AI technology is being used for, i.e. [=Technique=] is distinct from [=Capability=] and dpv:Purpose

 An implementation of AI technology can be developed only based on a technique - for example as a library or as a framework that can be reused by others.
 Therefore, a technique can act as a component of a larger AI system where it represents a particular method for implementing something.
 A technique can also involve the use of other techniques in a composite or combined manner.